mcggEz/sacramento-library-management-system-desktop/README.md

-# SLMS Desktop Application
+# Sacramento Libary Management System Desktop Application

-A modern desktop application built with Electron.js featuring a login system for the admins of the Sacramento Library.
+A desktop application built with Electron.js and better-sqlite3 for the admins of the Sacramento Library.

 ## Features